Guam Travel Reflections

 This series of days includes our international travel log days where we move from Guam to Manila, and the hilarious reaction of Filipino kids seeing whites in the non-tourist area of Manila Philippines (more on that in day 155 below).
 Travel Log: Day 150 (11/24), Guam We ran out of coffee this morning, so JC

-Movie Theaters Costs And FIRE – Great If You Hate Money
+Movie Theater Costs And FIRE – Great If You Hate Money

 We went to a movie today and we were reminded of why we never do that.
-Movie theater costs are not consistent with FIRE in any way.
-In today’s world movie theaters are only really great, even in a non-FIRE context, if you hate money and would like to have less of it.
-Less Of
+Movie theater costs are not consistent with FIRE, or the budget for our year of travel in any way.
+In today’s world movie theaters are only really great, even in a non-FIRE context, if you hate money and would

 Tarzan Falls Guam